MarvinStelter/android-video-trimmer/README.md

 <img src="/screenshots/screenshot_1.png" width="30%"> <img src="/screenshots/screenshot_2.png" width="30%">

 Note that this is only the PURE android view.
-Consider using ffmpeg to actually trim the video.
+You can use FFMPEG KIT to trim the video: https://github.com/arthenica/ffmpeg-kit

 ## Import to your project
 Add this to project level build.gradle